Whyke Community Orchard

 Orchard surfaces are a woodchip path and mown grass.
 There are wooden lips to the path and underneath the gate which might feel greasy.

-Wild areas grow briar roses, nettles, and burdocks and other thorny species so wear protective clothing ie trousers and boots.
+Wild areas grow briar roses, nettles, burdocks and other thorny species so wear protective clothing ie trousers and boots.
+Gloves can provided along with work tools.